What is autism?

 For more information about diagnosis go to our How to get an autism diagnosis page.

-People with autism are part of the diversity that is humanity, where no-one person is the same as another.
+Autistic people are part of the diversity that is humanity, where no-one person is the same as another.

 Research completed as far back as the 1940s revealed that autism is a spectrum of behaviours and skills.